JialingYu/AI-for-Trading/natural language processing/README.md

 ```

 **lemmatization**
-NLTK by default use the `WordNet Lemmatizer`, which lemmatize using WordNet's built-in morphy function.
+NLTK by default use the `WordNetLemmatizer` class, which lemmatize using WordNet's built-in morphy function.
 Return the input word unchanged if it cannot be found in WorldNet.
 A Lemmatizer by default need to know the part of speech for each word it is trying to transform, which can be specified by the pos parameter.
 By default pos = 'n' which stands for noun.
 ```python
 from nltk.stem.wordnet import WordNetLemmatizer
 #reduce words to their stem